datarockets/ruby-style/doc/STYLE_GUIDE.md

 ```

 * <a name="style-method-indentations"></a>
-  We're prefering a ruby style for methods indentations, not rails.
+  We're preferring a ruby style for methods indentations, not rails.
 You can check it [here](https://github.com/rubocop-hq/ruby-style-guide#indent-public-private-protected).
   <sup>[[link](#style-method-indentations)]</sup>

 ```ruby